mariakahale/mariakahale/README.md

 - Financial Projections & Risk Management (FactSet)
 ```

-- 📫 How to reach me:
+- 📫 How to reach me: maria.kahale@mail.utoronto.ca
 <!--
 **mariakahale/mariakahale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.